c08oprkiua/ModuleAssistant/README.md

 ## Usage

-To use the variable code generator, list your variables, seperating them by commas.
+To use the variable code generator, list your variables, separating them by commas.

 * Any spaces will be deleted (ex: "My var 1, my  var  2" will translate to `Myvar1` and `myvar2`)